anthony-r-h/anthony-r-h.github.io/_posts/2026-07-01-ALIEXPRESS_ALLROAD_PLAN.md

 ### L-TWOO RX 12-speed mechanical groupset

-The RX series is L-Twoo's flagship 12-speed road groupset.
+The RX series is L-TWOO's flagship 12-speed road groupset.
 It uses mechanical cable-actuated shifting with hydraulic disc brakes.

 I purchased the original RX release, which included shifters, brake calipers, and front/rear derailleurs.
 Its shift logic follows Campagnolo, with a separate thumb lever.
 Since then, L-TWOO has released newer versions of the shifters, rear derailleur, and brake calipers.
 The shifters are now available in both the original Campagnolo-style layout and a Shimano-style option.